sanscript-tech/orphan_support-php/README.md

 # orphan_support-php 🛰
-***Where all NGO can make their profile, and people can donate/adopt children's or Abandoned parents, also people can put a report about any orphan child or Abandoned parents.***
+***Where all NGOs can make their profiles, and people can donate/adopt children or abandoned parents.
+Also, people can put a report about any orphan child or abandoned parents.***

 [![forthebadge](https://forthebadge.com/images/badges/built-by-developers.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)